top of page

 • Personal toiletries

-• High SPF sun block, moisturizer, after-sun gel, and lip balm
+• High SPF sunblock, moisturizer, after-sun gel, and lip balm

 • Strong insect repellent